heyang1987/cpuLogGen/README.md

   Command syntax: EXIT

   ## Time spent
-  1.5 hours, a lot of time was spent on commenting, testing, and documentation.
+  1.5 hours, most of which was spent on commenting, testing, and documentation.